 To pay off the massive debt, The Weimar Republic prints Deutsch marks not backed by gold or silver.
 This leads to hyperinflation, and the currency’s value plummets, eventually becoming worthless.

 When Hitler became Chancellor in 1933, 6.1 million, one in three Germans were unemployed.

 On top of this, the United States calls in international loans because of the Great Depression, which destroys German industry and collapses the economy.

 Unemployment, poverty, and desperation ensue.

-In reality, the Treaty of Versaille mandated massive reparations that were punishment for losing the war.
-The punishment took a once-proud nation and humiliated them.
-It destroyed the nation’s identity and paved the way for Hitler to gain power.
+In reality, the Treaty of Versailles mandated massive reparations that were punishment for losing the war.
+The penalty took a once-proud nation and humiliated them, and it destroyed the nation’s identity and paved the way for Hitler to gain power.

 Germans began to lose faith in democracy and look to extreme parties on the both the Left (the communists) and the Right (the Nazis) for quick and simple solutions.
 When people are unemployed, hungry and desperate, as millions were in Germany between 1930 and 1933, they often turn to extreme political parties offering simple solutions to their problems.
 Between 1930 and 1933 support for the extreme right-wing Nazis and the extreme left-wing communists soared.Hitler Into Power, 1929-1934 BBC